OmarBoshra/LiebMovies/ReadMe.md

 - filtering movies
 - saving the searched movies locally with ROOM
 - showing the local movie details
+- showing the user his saved tokens

 ## Improvements that will be made on the application :-

 - make the view holder separate class
 - add delegate and delegate the xml to the adapter
-- data binding and attributes
+- data binding attributes
-- model can update state of xml directly or through databinding
 - reorderby for sorting movies
-- showing the user his saved tokens